Top 29 Korean Apps you Need to Try

 Not in the mood for Korean food?
 Shuttle caters to expats who want something different.

 Shuttle originated in Seoul in the Itaewon (이태원) area after two startups, Y-not and Bird Riders, decided to stop competing and start cooperating.

-They now are expanded to Busan (부산) in the Haeundae (해운대) and Seomyun (서면) areas and Pyeongtaek (평택).
+They now expanded to Busan (부산) in the Haeundae (해운대) and Seomyun (서면) areas and Pyeongtaek (평택).

 Koreans think their delivery fees are expensive, but most expats are used to the higher prices.
 I used them sometimes when I lived in Seoul.
 Especially Sunday morning after a long night out.

 Health and Beauty

 The air quality in South Korea has slowly become worse over the years.